openedx/edx-documentation/en_us/shared/set_up_course/course_staffing.rst

 To provide access to features on the instructor dashboard in the LMS, you assign the Staff role or the Admin role.

-Team members with the **Staff** role can complete these tasks.
+Team members with the **Staff** role can complete the following tasks.

-* View the course before the Course Start Date.
+* View the course before the course start date.

 * Enroll and unenroll learners.